jose-ambrosioo/network_design_and_implementation/README.md

 **Step 3: I performed basic device configurations.
 I configure the HEAD OFFICE, BRANCH A, BRANCH B, and BRANCH C routers and the S1, S2, S3, S4, S5 and ISP1 and ISP2 switches according to the following guidelines:**

-<br>• Configure the hostname on the equipment with the following commands:
+• Configure the hostname on the equipment with the following commands:
 <br>>en
 <br>#conf t
 <br>#hostname [nome do host]